igrowing/esp8266_smart_home_ready/modules/sewage pump controller/readme.md

 - The pump can be disabled by local button click: this is handy for maintenance.
 - The UI is made over Node-RED (works with no UI too).
 - The circuit is equipped with surge protection, OVP, OCP, EMI features where needed.
-- the sketch is implemented with ESP8266/ESP8285 over [Homie framework](https://github.com/marvinroger/homie-esp8266).
+- The sketch is implemented with ESP8266/ESP8285 over [Homie framework](https://github.com/marvinroger/homie-esp8266).

 ## Initialization
 Once the firmware is uploaded and the module is powered on, the Homie-xxxxxx AP will appear.
 It might take a minute or two if you use brand new ESP8266 with unwritten Flash.
 Homie will format the SPIFFS first.

-Open Homie init portal: http://marvinroger.github.io/homie-esp8266/configurators/v2/ Switch your computer or cellphone to that Homie-AP.
+Open Homie init portal: http://marvinroger.github.io/homie-esp8266/configurators/v2/

+Switch your computer or cellphone to that Homie-AP.
 Look in the portal when the new device will be recognized.
 This takes 5-25 secs.
 Follow step-by-step on-screen instructions.
 DO NOT change the MQTT base name, leave it blank to avoid a bug in Homie.
 Allow OTA.